-Official transcripts for the qualifying degree (bachelor's or Master of Divinity) from a regionally accredited school or its equivalent is required.
+Official transcripts for the qualifying degree (bachelor's or Master of Divinity or its equivalent) from a regionally accredited school or its equivalent is required.
 Official transcripts from additional colleges, graduate schools, and seminaries attended are required, as well.
 These transcripts must be translated into English and sent in a sealed envelope directly from the educational institution to the Enrollment Services Office at Gateway Seminary.
-A transcript of a bachelor's degree or MDiv degree from a school outside the United States will need to be evaluated by a professional evaluation agency such as the International Education Research Foundation, Inc. An official copy of the evaluation results should be sent directly to the Enrollment Services Office.
+A transcript of a bachelor's or master's degree from a school outside the United States will need to be evaluated by a professional evaluation agency such as the International Education Research Foundation, Inc. An official copy of the evaluation results should be sent directly to the Enrollment Services Office.
+Transcripts submitted from institutions that have formal partnerships (Memorandum of Understanding or MOU) with Gateway Seminary are not required to submit professional evaluations of transcripts unless applying to a doctoral degree program.